What is diarrhea?

 - Fasting tests.
 These tests show if you are unable to digest certain foods (food intolerance).
 They can also tell if certain foods bring on an immune system reaction (food allergy).

 - Blood tests.
-These can look for metabolic problems like thyroid disease, anemia (low blood count), low vitamin levels which means poor absorption, and celiac disease, among other things.
+These can look for metabolic problems like thyroid disease, anemia (low blood count), low vitamin levels that can mean poor absorption, and celiac disease, among other things.

 How is diarrhea treated?